DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 ## Description

-This code computes the influence scores of a neuron or a group of neurons (seed) on all downstream neurons in the connectome based on a linear dynamical model of neural signal propagation:
+This code computes the influence scores of a neuron or a group of neurons, as specified through the seed vector $\boldsymbol{s}$ on all downstream neurons in the connectome based on a linear dynamical model of neural signal propagation:

 $$
 \begin{aligned}